nventive/Binding.Marketo/README.md

 ## iOS

-Documentation for using the library inside an Android project can be found [here](https://developers.marketo.com/mobile/)
+Documentation for using the library inside an iOS project can be found [here](https://developers.marketo.com/mobile/)

 The source SDK can be found [here](https://github.com/Marketo/ios-sdk)